Lifespan: 8/15 of Tenbun 15 (1546) to 2/3 of Genna 5 (1619)

 After the death of Toshiie in 1599, he served Maeda Toshinaga, the successor of Toshiie.
-In 1600, at the Battle of Sekigahara, he clashed with Niwa Nagashige in Hokuriku, and despite a loss, fought valiantly at the Battle of Asainawate.
+In the ninth month of 1600, at the Battle of Sekigahara, he clashed with Niwa Nagashige in Hokuriku, and despite a loss, fought valiantly at the Battle of Asainawate.

 In 1606, Tsuratatsu transferred his role as head of the family to his eldest son, Yoshitsura, and retired.
 After the premature death of Yoshitsura in 1611, Tsuratatsu resumed the role as head of the family, and participated in the Ōsaka Campaign.
 Owing to his contributions, the Chō family received an increase in their fief to the elevated rank of 33,000 koku.

 Tsuratatsu died on 2/3 of 1619 at the age of seventy-four in Tatsuruhama in Noto Province.
 He was succeeded by his second son, Chō Tsurayori.
 Thereafter, his descendants served as elders to the Kaga-Maeda family and maintained a fief of 33,000 koku.